Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 • Personal Courage

-These values shape your character and decision-making.
-You’ll be tested on them throughout BCT.
+These principles shape your character and influence your decision-making.

 Overview of Army Basic Training Phases